Austria takes lead on migrant camps outside EU

 If you already have an account click here to login.

-"It's really not a project of the Austrian presidency.
-It's a national project we share with Denmark and other member states," Austrian leader Sebastien Kurz said in Brussels on Wednesday (7 June).
+"It's really not a project of the Austrian [EU] presidency.
+It's a national project we share with Denmark and a small group of other member states," Austrian leader Sebastien Kurz said in Brussels on Wednesday (7 June).

 The initiative to "offer protection to these people outside the European Union" was needed to stop them from 'asylum-shopping', he added.